saleor/saleor-docs/docs/dashboard/catalog/collections.md

 ### How to manage metadata in the collection setup page

 You can add private and public metadata for each collection in the collection setup page.
-Use the button _Add Field_ to add new metadata field.
+Use the button _Add Field_ to add a new metadata field.